Surveillance Video Redaction and its Role in Retail Compliance

 With DSAR requests on the rise, retailers must find ways to manage a growing number of requests efficiently, especially in sectors like retail and eCommerce, where large volumes of data are processed.

-This usually is the case for retailers (the average company receives 578 access and delete requests every year), and based on trends so far, that number is expected to rise in the future.
+This is usually the case for retailers (the average company receives 578 access and delete requests every year), and based on trends so far, that number is expected to rise in the future.

-How A Surveillance Video Redaction Software Helps
+How Surveillance Video Redaction Software Helps

 Surveillance footage can become a double-edged sword for organizations at times.
 Sure, it plays a crucial role in retail operations, but it also presents significant challenges when it comes to GDPR compliance, especially when responding to DSARs.